Embeddings between Barron spaces with higher order activation functions

 In [\cite{siegel_approximation_2020}], it was shown that functions $f\in\B_{\FS,s+1}$ can be approximated in $H^s$ with rate $O(m^{-0.5})$ when using activation functions $\sigma\in W^{s,\infty}_{loc}$, with which a finite linear combination can be formed that decays sufficiently fast.
 Their work does not provide an embedding between the respective spaces.

 In practice, there are many more activation functions being used.
-ReLU6 and leaky $\relu$ (L$\relu$) are linear combinations of $\relu$s [\cite{howard_mobilenets_2017};\cite{maas_rectifier_2013}].
+ReLU6 is a linear combination of $\relu$s [\cite{howard_mobilenets_2017};\cite{maas_rectifier_2013}].
 Tanh is a convolution of ArcTan with a specific kernel.
 SoftPlus and $\relu$ are derivatives of Sigmoid and squared $\relu$ respectively [\cite{glorot_deep_2011}].
 HardSwish, SILU/Swish-1, GeLU and the growing cosine unit are ReLU6, Sigmoid, Gaussian normal CDF function, and cosine respectively multiplied by their input [\cite{howard_searching_2019};\cite{ramachandran_searching_2023};\cite{hendrycks_gaussian_2020};\cite{noel_growing_2021}].
 What these and other changes to the activation do to the associated Barron space is unknown.